Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \subsubsection{Finite-size security}

-So far, our discussions have focused on security proofs in the asymptotic regime, i.e., operating under the simplifying assumption that Alice and Bob exchange an infinite number of signals.
+Thus far, our discussions have focused on security proofs in the asymptotic regime, i.e., operation under the simplifying assumption that Alice and Bob exchange an infinite number of signals.
 However, in practical scenarios, Alice and Bob are constrained by real-world limitations and must cease quantum signal exchanges after a certain duration to start generating keys.
-Consequently, ultimately, it requires security proofs within the finite-size regime.
-Additionally, the obtained key should be usable safely in any larger cryptographic protocol, which means the key needs to be composable secure (see Section \ref{sec:Composable_Securty} for details).
+Consequently, it ultimately requires security proofs within the finite-size regime.
+In addition, the obtained key should be usable safely in any larger cryptographic protocol, which means that the key needs to be composable secure (see Sec. \ref{sec:Composable_Securty} for details).
 Compared to the asymptotic case, this poses several challenges for security analyses in the finite-size regime.
-Firstly, the Devetak-Winter formula offers a secure key rate expression based on von Neumann entropy, an asymptotic measure.
+First, the Devetak-Winter formula offers a secure key rate expression based on von Neumann entropy, an asymptotic measure.
 However, deriving an equivalent bound for the finite-size regime is more intricate.
-Secondly, while in the asymptotic scenario protocol observables are deterministically known, statistical fluctuations and the exclusion of testing rounds for key generation purposes must now be considered.
+Second, while in the asymptotic scenario protocol observables are deterministically known, statistical fluctuations and the exclusion of testing rounds for key generation purposes must now be considered.
 In essence, while in the asymptotic regime the channel parameters (like loss and noise) were basically predetermined, they remain uncertain even after protocol execution in the finite-size regime.
-Thirdly, we cannot expect to prove our protocol secure with certainty anymore but instead must accept a small error probability $\epsilon$.
-Furthermore, whereas in the asymptotic regime collective attacks were deemed to be effectively optimal~\cite{Christandl2009}, this is not necessarily the case in the finite-size regime anymore.
-In summary, the need for more sophisticated security arguments is evident, and it is expected that finite-size key rates will be lower compared to those achievable in the asymptotic regime.
+Third, we can no longer expect to prove our protocol secure with certainty but instead must accept a small error probability $\epsilon$.
+Furthermore, whereas in the asymptotic regime collective attacks were deemed to be effectively optimal~\cite{Christandl2009}, this is no longer necessarily the case in the finite-size regime.
+In summary, the need for more sophisticated security arguments is evident, and finite-size key rates are expected to be lower than those achievable in the asymptotic regime.
 However, the goal is to derive expressions that reconcile the asymptotic key rates in the limit of an infinite number of rounds, $N\rightarrow \infty$.
-It is worth noting that various authors employ slightly different total $\epsilon$ parameters, which quantify the error probability of their protocols, when presenting secure key rates, making direct comparisons challenging.
-Nonetheless, given the prevalence of values around $\epsilon = 10^{-10}$ in literature, qualitative comparisons between different studies remain feasible.
+We note that various researchers employ slightly different total $\epsilon$ parameters, that quantify the error probability of their protocols, when presenting secure key rates, thus making direct comparisons challenging.
+Nonetheless, given the prevalence of values around $\epsilon = 10^{-10}$ in the literature, qualitative comparisons between different studies remain feasible.
 Having addressed the challenges, we now present the status of finite-size security proofs for CV-QKD protocols.\\